MediCodeBe/medicode-docs/docs/admin features/permissions.md

 - **Admin** - *The admin role has ALL the permissions by default, this role is only given to a system administrator.*
 - **Dispatcher** - *The dispatcher role has the permission to create, edit patients and transports.
 Just enough to do the dispatching.*

+###User specific permissions
+You can add roles to a user, if you want to give 1 single user more permissions you can add it manually.
+You can specify some roles AND permissions to a user.